.st0{fill:#FFFFFF;}

 How to perfectly size a guitar for your child

-It's kinda like going for a run in sweatpants two sizes too large.
-Sure, you can do it, but you won't develop a good technique, improve very fast, or have much fun doing it.
+It's like going for a run in sweatpants two sizes too large.
+Sure, you can do it, but you won't develop a good technique, improve quickly, or have much fun doing it.

 Problems with most recommendations